FAIRmat-NFDI/pynxtools/examples/README.md

 from your acquisition software or electronic lab notebook (ELN), into a NeXus/HDF5 file using the [built-in readers of pynxtools](https://fairmat-nfdi.github.io/pynxtools/reference/built-in-readers.html).

-There is also [documentation](https://fairmat-nfdi.github.io/pynxtools/learn/dataconverter-and-readers.html) of the [dataconverter](../pynxtools/dataconverter) available.
-You can write a [reader](../pynxtools/dataconverter/readers) for your experimental technique if it is not supported yet, see documentation [here](https://fairmat-nfdi.github.io/pynxtools/how-tos/build-a-plugin.html).
+There is also [documentation](https://fairmat-nfdi.github.io/pynxtools/learn/dataconverter-and-readers.html) of the [dataconverter](../src/pynxtools/dataconverter/README.md) available.
+You can write a reader plugin if the data for your experimental technique is not supported yet, see documentation [here](https://fairmat-nfdi.github.io/pynxtools/how-tos/build-a-plugin.html).

 Note that `pynxtools` offers a number of FAIRmat-supported parsers/readers/data extractors for various experimental techniques via technique specific plugins.
 You can find the list [here](https://fairmat-nfdi.github.io/pynxtools/reference/plugins.html).
 You can find